sabnzbd/sabnzbd/main/README.txt

 If you have an unfinished download queue, finish it first with 0.2.5/0.2.7.
 This release cannot re-use the queue!

-If you have existing RSS jobs, you may want to save the file rss.sab.
-Delete all in the cache directory, EXCEPT rss.sab

 *********************
 *** Windows Vista ***
 *********************
 SABnzbd is Vista compatible.
-However, you cannot use it in combination with the ZoneAlarm firewall software.
+However, we have seen issues with some ZoneAlarm firewall versions.

 *************************************************